PretendoNetwork/website/docs/en_US/install/azahar.md

 Universal Updater is the easiest way to get Artic Setup Tool.
 Universal Updater also comes highly recommended for updating all of your other homebrew apps, so installing it is highly recommended.
 To install Universal Updater, follow <a href="https://universal-team.net/projects/universal-updater.html" target="_blank">this guide</a>.

-Once you have Universal Updater, open it and tap the search button on the bottom screen.
-Type "Artic Setup Tool" into the search box, then tap OK.
+Once you have Universal Updater, simply open it and search for "Artic Setup Tool".

-Tap the "i" icon on the upper-left corner of the bottom screen, and you should see the item page for Artic Setup Tool.
-Press A to install it.

 Select `AzaharArticSetup.3dsx` if you want to launch the setup tool from the Homebrew Launcher, or select `AzaharArticSetup.cia` if you want to launch it from your HOME Menu.

-After a short while, you should see a message pop up on the top screen telling you that the tool has been installed.
-Exit to the HOME Menu and close out Universal Updater.

-Artic Setup Tool is now installed.
-If you selected the `.cia` file, you should see a message that a new application has been added to the HOME Menu.
-Press A and you'll now have Artic Setup Tool on your HOME Menu.

-### Direct title install
+### Without using Universal Updater

+If you'd prefer not to use Universal Updater, Artic Setup Tool can be installed manually using the FBI title manager.

 Before starting, power off your console and insert its SD card into your computer.

-You may choose between installing Artic Setup Tool to your HOME Menu or to the Homebrew Launcher.

-#### Install to HOME Menu

-If you want to launch Artic Setup Tool from your HOME Menu, download `AzaharArticSetup.cia` from the [latest Artic Setup Tool release](https://github.com/azahar-emu/ArticSetupTool/releases/latest) and put it inside the `cias` folder on your SD card.
-If the `cias` folder doesn't exist on your SD card, create it.
+If you want to launch Artic Setup Tool from your HOME Menu, download `AzaharArticSetup.cia` from the [latest Artic Setup Tool release](https://github.com/azahar-emu/ArticSetupTool/releases/latest) and put it on your SD card.
+Then, open FBI and install it.

-Insert your SD card back into your console.

-Open FBI.
-If you do not have FBI, download the latest release from [GitHub](https://github.com/lifehackerhansol/FBI/releases/latest).
-Select `SD`, then `cias`.
-Find and select `AzaharArticSetup.cia`.
-Select either `Install CIA` or `Install and delete CIA`.

-Once it has finished installing, press the HOME button and exit FBI.
-You should see a message that a new application has been added to the HOME Menu.
-Press A and you'll now have Artic Setup Tool on your HOME Menu.

-#### Install to Homebrew Launcher

 If you want to launch Artic Setup Tool from the Homebrew Launcher, download `AzaharArticSetup.3dsx` from the [latest Artic Setup Tool release](https://github.com/azahar-emu/ArticSetupTool/releases/latest) and put it inside the `3ds` folder on your SD card.

-Insert your SD card back into your console.
-From here, you can open the Homebrew Launcher and run the Setup Tool.

 ## Using Artic Setup Tool